 If you hold free carbon units with a 2013-14 vintage, you can request a buy-back of the units at any time before 2 February 2015 and the Clean Energy Regulator will cancel the units in exchange for payment of $24.15 per unit.

 The Clean Energy Act 2011 has been repealed.
 This abolishes the carbon pricing mechanism from 1 July 2014.
 Liable entities must still meet their carbon price obligations for the 2013-14 financial year.

 Content on the Clean Energy Regulator website will be progressively updated to reflect these changes.
 More information can be found on the carbon pricing mechanism repeal page.

-Free carbon units are issued through the Jobs and Competitiveness Program and the Energy Security Fund (assistance to coal-fired generators) to provide assistance to industries that are highly affected by the carbon pricing mechanism.
+Free carbon units have been issued through the Jobs and Competitiveness Program (JCP) and the Energy Security Fund (ESF) industry assistance programs.
+Both the JCP and ESF programs have been discontinued from 1 July 2014 as part of the repeal of the carbon pricing mechanism.

-The free carbon units you receive through industry assistance expire on 1 February following the financial year in which they were issued.
-Carbon units not surrendered or bought back will be cancelled by the Regulator after this date.
+All carbon units must be used by 2 February 2015.
+Carbon units not surrendered or bought back will be cancelled by the Clean Energy Regulator after this date.

 How to make a request for buy-back

 To sell back units to the Clean Energy Regulator you will need to hold 2013-14 vintage carbon units in an ANREU account.
 To initiate a buy-back transaction in your ANREU account, select a ‘buy-back transaction’ and the number of units, review the buy-back amount on the screen then press ‘submit’.
 A PIN is emailed to your ‘approver’ who can then approve the transaction in ANREU.